meks77/CoronaOverflow/README.md

 ## What's next for CoronaOverflow

 - Posts may be searched for by hashtags and may be subscribed to follow them.
-- Additional 'Trend' categories, like regionbased ('Austria Top 10 Posts'),...
+- Additional 'trend' categories, e.g. region based ('Austria Top 10 Posts'),...
+- Templates for easy post creation, especially for step-by-step instructions.

 ## How To Run It on your machine: